SerdarKlc1/SerdarKlc1/README.md

 # 💫 About Me:
-I am currently working on building my career path for frontend engineer<br>I am learning React now together with typescript<br>I am working on my e-commerce project<br>my hobby is to learn more about new technologies and trend
+Hi there!
+I'm Serdar, a frontend engineer in the making.
+My passion for web development began when I started exploring the possibilities of creating beautiful and interactive user interfaces.
+Since then, I've been on a mission to sharpen my skills and become a proficient frontend engineer.<br>

+Currently, I'm focusing on learning React and Typescript to build robust and scalable web applications.
+I find Typescript particularly exciting because of its ability to catch errors at compile-time, resulting in more reliable and maintainable code.<br>

+Aside from learning, I'm also working on my e-commerce project to gain hands-on experience in building real-world applications.
+I believe that working on side projects is a great way to learn and apply new skills.<br>

+In my free time, I enjoy staying up-to-date with the latest technologies and trends in the frontend world.
+I find it fascinating how quickly the industry evolves, and I'm always eager to learn more.<br>

+Thank you for visiting my profile!
+Feel free to check out my repositories.<br>

 ## 🌐 Socials: